mrstfollow/MrsTFollow/README.md

 - 👯 I’m looking to collaborate on Cybersecurity Projects.
 - 🤔 I’m looking for mentors and opportunities to become a mentee.
 - 💬 Ask me about my transferable skills.
-- 📫 How to reach me: email is best: dipagoca871@gmail.com
+- 📫 Reach me via email: dipagoca871@gmail.com
 - 😄 Pronouns: She/ Her
 - ⚡ Fun fact: I have fun coaching all aspects of robotics!
 -->